Is The IUD The Most Effective Low-Hormone Form Of Birth Control?

 Which releases less hormones: the pill or IUD?

-So how exactly do the hormones in the IUD compare the those in the pill?
-IUDs have only progesterone and most IUDs release less than 20 micrograms of the hormone each day.
-In comparison, the birth control pill has 1 milligram of progesterone and 0.02 to 0.06 milligrams of estrogen.
-According to Dr. Howe, most studies have shown that in women with IUDs there are typically none (or only trace amounts) of progesterone in their blood—so the majority of the hormones do stay in the uterus and pelvic area—having only local effects.
-"The copper IUD contains no hormones and the progesterone-releasing IUDs have minimal amounts of progesterone, when compared to oral contraception, and work primarily within the uterus with minimal absorption in the bloodstream," said Dr. Ross.
+So how exactly do the hormones in the IUD compare to the those in the pill?
+IUDs have only progestin and most IUDs release less than 20 micrograms of the hormone each day.
+In comparison, the birth control pill has 1 milligram of progestin and 0.02 to 0.06 milligrams of estrogen.
+According to Dr. Howe, most studies have shown that in women with IUDs there are typically none (or only trace amounts) of progestin in their blood—so the majority of the hormones do stay in the uterus and pelvic area—having only local effects.
+"The copper IUD contains no hormones and the progestin-releasing IUDs have minimal amounts of progestin, when compared to oral contraception, and work primarily within the uterus with minimal absorption in the bloodstream," said Dr. Ross.

 Short answer: The IUD emits significantly less hormones than the pill.

 Most clinicians agree that IUDs are more effective than oral contraceptives.
 IUDs are more than 99 percent effective, meaning fewer than one out of 100 women with an IUD will become pregnant each year.
 If it's taken perfectly, the birth control pill is also 99 percent effective, but in reality that number drops to about 91 percent when you consider the fact that no one's perfect and that because of human error, taking a pill at the exact same time every day is unrealistic.